Yuliia Khrystiuk: College career

-Khrystiuk has attended the Old Dominion University in the United States.
-Khrystiuk graduated in December 2024, having played 65 matches for the Monarchs despite missing the 2023 season due to an ACL tear.
+Khrystiuk attended the Old Dominion University in the United States.
+She credits national teammate Nicole Kozlova and her family for helping her to get to the U.S. Khrystiuk missed the 2023 season due to an ACL tear.

 Club career

 Khrystiuk has played for EMS-Podillia in Ukraine.

+On 31 July 2026, Khrystiuk signed for SWPL side Hibernian on a two-year-deal.

 International career

-Khrystiuk capped for Ukraine at senior level during the UEFA Women's Euro 2022 qualifying.
+In October 2019, Khrystiuk, age 17, made her senior international debut for Ukraine in Euro 2022 qualifying.
+She scored her first goal for the senior side in 2022.